DominikLegutko/HR-Report-Project-MySQL-PowerBI/README.md

 - **Work Locations**: There is a notable contrast between employees working at the company headquarters and those in remote locations, with a majority of employees being centralized at the headquarters.
 - **Gender Distribution Across Departments**: The gender distribution across various departments appears to be fairly balanced.
 - **Turnover Rates**: The Marketing department stands out with the highest turnover rate, where the Research and Development, Support, and Legal departments exhibit the lowest turnover rates, suggesting a stable workforce in these sectors.
-- **Eegional Distribution**: A significant portion of the workforce originates from the state of Ohio.
+- **Regional Distribution**: A significant portion of the workforce originates from the state of Ohio.
 - **Employee Trends**: Over the years, there is a noticeable increase in the net change of employees, indicating growth and development within the company.

 These findings provide valuable insights into the company's workforce dynamics, allowing for informed decision-making and strategic planning for the future.